 Suicide Assessment Using the Columbia Suicide Severity Rating Scale (C-SSRS)

 Scott Sylvester, LMHC holds a master of arts in clinical psychology from Bridgewater State University.
-He has been serving as the behavioral education development specialist supervisor at Bradley Hospital since 2013.
-He has experience working with children, adolescents and adults with developmental and psychiatric disabilities.
+He had been serving as the behavioral education development specialist supervisor at Bradley Hospital since 2013 and has recently taken on the title of behavioral health workforce and professional development manager.
+He has experience working with children, adolescents, and adults with developmental and psychiatric disabilities.
 Sylvester has worked in various behavioral health settings with extensive experience conducting psychiatric assessments in both the community and emergency room settings.
-Sylvester has been working within the field of behavioral health for 19 years and training staff in the art of de-escalation and crisis management for seven years.
+He has been working within the field of behavioral health for 20 years and training staff in the art of de-escalation and crisis management for seven years.